 To see subtitles in your language, turn on YouTube captions.
 Click the Settings icon at the bottom of the video player, select 'Subtitles', and then specify your language.

 Dynamic remarketing campaigns show customers personalised content from a product feed that you control and attach to your campaign.
+You can create responsive display ads that are crafted for dynamic remarketing campaigns.
+If you’d like to have more control over your creatives, you can upload a display ad instead.

 Bear in mind